CalSol/Sp25-CalSol-Electrical-Training/Section5.md

 - Refer to “Component placement” above
 - Things to be mindful of:
   - Try placing the 555 timer in the center as it has the most number of pins.
-  - Try to put the components that belong to the same subcircuit on the same section of the board
+  - Try to put the components that belong to the same subcircuit on the same section of the board.
-  - When routing, maintain a sufficient distance (if possible) between the trace and pads/holes/vias, since not doing so -   - might result in error for DRC (Design rule checker) due to the constraints filled in
+  - When routing, maintain a sufficient distance (if possible) between the trace and pads/holes/vias, since not doing so -   - might result in error for DRC (Design rule checker) due to the constraints filled in.
+  - Use thicker copper trace width for +12V and Net-(D9-A).
   - Try to avoid using vias, but if inevitable, try to make the length of the trace between two vias as short as possible(Blue trace), that is to say, position your vias close to the intersection but not too close.
   - Connect all the GND pads to GND vias instead of connecting all the GND pads together.
     - To do so: Add a via next to your GND pad, select the via and press E on your keyboard, select GND for the dropdown named “Net”, and connect the GND pad to the GND via (Repeat this procedure for all GND pads)
   - Important: For the footprints of the potentiometers, you will see a huge rectangle with three holes, you are allowed to place passives (resistors, capacitors, diodes etc.) within the rectangle (so that we can save space)
     - Reason we can do this is because of the physical shape of the potentiometer: ![last](https://github.com/CalSol/Sp25-Electrical-Training/blob/main/images/last.png), as you can see, there is plenty of space under the body of the potentiometer.
 However, connectors, MOSFET and D4 CANNOT fit in the space under the body of the potentiometer, so make your considerations.
+> Tip: You can hang the ends of the potentiometers off the edge to save space. (i.e. - cut the empty space of potentiometer footprint when defining the PCB size using Edge.cuts)
   - Again, try to make your board as small as possible!
 ### Ask for help if you need it!